 By using fundamental analysis and economic data, one can detect the fundamental bias of assets and avoid opening positions contrary to market biases.

-Fundamental analysis, by determining the intrinsic value of an asset, helps identify the probability of the price reaching its fair value.
+Fundamental analysis, by determining the intrinsic value of a stock or asset, indicates the likelihood of price reaching its fair value.

 If the current price of an asset is lower than its intrinsic value, a buying opportunity is presented.
 Conversely, if the price is higher than its intrinsic value, traders can consider selling.